 When a student is awarded financial aid, the University of Iowa Office of Student Financial Aid (UI OSFA) will email the student instructing them to view their award notification on MyUI.
 When in MyUI, click on Financial Aid & Billing (at the top) then Award Notification.
-Be sure the correct session is selected, i.e., Spring 2017, Fall 2017.
+Be sure the correct session is selected, i.e., Fall 2017, Fall 2018.
 Students can create a MyUI guest account for their parents/guardians.

 The award notification lists the maximum eligibility for each of the funds offered based on the student's application information.
 Financial aid awards are subject to change based on federal and state regulations, institutional policy, program funding, financial need, student enrollment, and/or the student receiving assistance from other sources.